zenOfBass/microwave-research/documentation/readme.md

 ### Prerequisites
 - Microsoft .NET Core SDK
 - MiQVNA API
-- MegiQ VNA hardware
-- Arduino board for antenna control
+- MiQVNA sofware and API

 ### Usage
 1. **Connecting to MegiQ**
-   - Ensure that the MegiQ VNA hardware is properly connected.
+   - Ensure that the MegiQ VNA software is and API are installed correctly.
-   - Run the program, and it will attempt to connect to the VNA.
 2. **Connecting to Antennas**
    - Connect an Arduino board to the specified COM port.
    - The program will establish a connection to the antennas.
 3. **Performing a Sweep**
+   - Run the program, and it will attempt to connect to the VNA.
    - The program will prompt for experiment details such as code, object name, frequency range, steps, and number of antennas.
-4. **Saving Data**
    - Data will be saved in both CSV and SQL formats.
-The CSV file will be named based on the experiment parameters.
+The CSV file and SQL table will be named based on the experiment parameters.
-5. **Repeating or Exiting**
+4. **Repeating or Exiting**
    - After a scan is completed, the program will prompt if you want to scan again.

 ## Microwave Imaging System